frostedechoes/canneddragons/2022/22.12/mastodon on ice.md

 # A Mastodon Frozen In Time

 **Mastodon was created in 2016**, and the site still harkens back to its origins, a time when [Gamergate](https://en.wikipedia.org/wiki/Gamergate_(harassment_campaign)) and the atrocious harassment of women in tech on Twitter were still very fresh in our minds.
 The platform was a reaction to that and the rising toxic atmosphere on social media.
 At the time, Twitter was also in the throes of dealing with the side effects of a Donald Trump candidacy and subsequent presidency.
 As such, one of the primary features of Mastodon was to stamp out hate and harassment.
 It's a laudable goal, and very much needed in today's technology landscape.
-There's a problem there, though, in that Mastodon seems to define itself, at least in part, [as the anti-Twitter](https://www.nytimes.com/2022/11/21/style/mastodon-twitter-adam-davidson.html).
+There might be a problem there, though, in that Mastodon seems to define itself, at least in part, [as the anti-Twitter](https://www.nytimes.com/2022/11/21/style/mastodon-twitter-adam-davidson.html).

 {{more}}